Upstage Surrey love to feature work by local writers, performed by local actors.

 David Buchanan

-He was cast as John Carstairs in the Marple production of Why didn't they ask Evans? and proudly says that he did the stunt himself, (being pushed off a cliff).
+Dave has dabbled in acting, both on screen and in live theatre.
+He was cast as John Carstairs in the Marple production of Why didn't they ask Evans? and proudly says that he did the stunt himself (being pushed off a cliff).

 His other claim to fame used to be that he'd given the gun to Phil Mitchell in Eastenders, but this was surpassed by his experience in Graham Norton's red chair.